Lay3rLabs/wavs-prediction-market/demos/SAFE_AI_MODULE_DEMO.md

 A demo where an AVS uses an AI agent to propose transactions to a Safe.

 TODO:

-- [ ] Need to more reliably parse output from agent
 - [ ] Safe module could have some extra safety features like permissions (should be deployed with a guard)

 Reading and Resources: